 Attachment 2 to this memo is an updated list of projects that have been suggested in the past as well as one or two new projects for MPO required plans such as our Metropolitan Transportation Plan, which is due for an update by fall of 2024.
 Since estimates for the 2023 budget will be prepared in the spring, followed by the 2023-2024 Unified Planning Work Program (UPWP) during the summer for adoption in the fall of 2022, it is important that we revisit this list to identify new project needs and to prioritize projects for inclusion in future UPWPs.
-I do not expect the TTC to come up with projects at our February meeting.
-Instead, I will bring this back to you at our March meeting, and will incorporate whatever I hear from you between the February and March meetings.
+The TTC did not come up with projects at its regular February meeting.
+Instead, this will be discussed at the March meeting, and will incorporate anything that is requested by local jurisdictions between the February and March meetings.